This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Fetal activity can be described by 4 states, from least to most active.
 During quiet sleep, your unborn baby may be still for up to 2 hours.
 During active sleep, he kicks, rolls, and moves often.
 During the quiet awake state, he may only move his eyes.
 The active awake state includes strong kicks and rolls.

 What affects fetal movement:

 You may feel your baby move more after you eat, or after you drink caffeine.
 You may feel your baby move less while you are more active, such as when you exercise.
 You may also feel fewer movements if you are obese.
 Certain medicines can change your baby's movements.
-Tell your primary healthcare provider about the medicines you are taking.
+Tell your healthcare provider about the medicines you are taking.

 Track fetal movements at home:

 Fetal movement is most often felt when you lie quietly on your side.
-Your primary healthcare provider may ask you to count movements for 2 hours.
+Your healthcare provider may ask you to count movements for 2 hours.
 He may ask you to track how long it takes for your baby to move 10 times.
 Keep a log of your baby's movements.

 For more information: